Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 Review the automation script `ctl.sh` for exact details of how this deployment was performed and configured.

-Thank you for using this lab please provide feed back.
+Thank you for using this lab please provide feedback.
 Fork, improve and PR.